adelasn14/Story-App-2-Dicoding/README.md

-# Submission Akhir Aplikasi Story App
+# End of story app submission
-Submission 2 - Story App menggunakan Paging List & Maps program Bangkit by Adela SN.
+Submission 2 - Story App uses the Paging List & Maps program Bangkit by Adela SN.

 Checklist:

-[x] Mempertahankan Fitur dari Submission Sebelumnya
+[x] Retaining Features from Previous Submissions

-[x] Menampilkan daftar cerita dalam bentuk peta dengan benar.
+[x] Displays the story list in the form of a map correctly.

-[x] Menampilkan list story dengan menggunakan Paging 3 dengan benar.
+[x] Displays a list of stories using Paging 3 correctly.

 More details about the madscore : https://madscorecard.withgoogle.com/scorecard/share/1049398509/